 iDevice Primer 108: Can my iDevice function as a GPS?

 There are many apps for GPS navigation to choose from (the AppleVis website lists many of them and describes their accessibility, or lack thereof).
-Which one you choose is entirely up to you, and remember that you can use more than one GPS app.
+Which one you choose is entirely up to you.
 All of these apps will install whether or not your device is GPS capable, so be sure you can access GPS data before paying for an app.
-All iDevicees have an app called Maps on them by default, which you can use to be sure your device is receiving GPS data.

 The other consideration is maps.
 Most apps rely on a constant data connection, downloading small bits of the map as you move.
 This keeps the app small, since full GPS maps can be a few gigabytes in size.
 The downside is that this method needs a data connection, something wifi-only iOS devices can't offer when away from wifi networks.
 If you are looking for a good GPS app, consider whether you need locally-stored maps.

 The article on this page has generously been submitted by a member of the AppleVis community.
 As AppleVis is a community-powered website, we make no guarantee, either express or implied, of the accuracy or completeness of the information.